spanner/radiant-reader-extension/README.md

 ## Requirements

-Radiant 0.8.1 (we need the new config machinery), [share_layouts](http://github.com/radiant/radiant-share-layouts-extension) and the [submenu](https://github.com/spanner/radiant-submenu-extension/tree) extension for the admin interface.
+Radiant 0.8.1 (we need the new config machinery), [share_layouts](http://github.com/spanner/radiant-share-layouts-extension) (currently you need our version, which works with mailers too) and the [submenu](https://github.com/spanner/radiant-submenu-extension/tree) extension for the admin interface.

 You also need three gems: authlogic, gravtastic and sanitize.
 They are declared in the extension so you should be able just to run